This information is for 2023 Minnesota State Fair licensed concessionaires and exhibitors. All information is subject to change.

-Tip jars and prompts for tips are not allowed on any bar or service counter.
+Tip jars are not allowed on any bar or service counter.
 Tips may not be solicited on any bar or service counter but can be accepted if offered and immediately removed from the sight of fair guests.
 Vendors who utilize electronic payment systems may accept tips, but must provide the guest a clear and easy option to select no tip or opt out of tipping.

 Donations or contributions may not be requested, solicited or accepted at the State Fair without the prior written approval of the concessions & exhibits department and execution of a license providing for payment of appropriate fees.

 No raffles of any kind are allowed during the Minnesota State Fair.